Software Development Timeline: How Long Does It Take To Build Custom Software?

 - Decide on the initial scope of the project (what are the features you are building in the first release vs. later releases)

 We typically see that a Requirements & Design phase takes 2-4 weeks.
+You can pencil that in as part of your own software project timeline template.
 The duration depends largely on the availability of you and your team, responsiveness to design reviews and questions, and how long it takes to make critical decisions.

 Planning, Architecture & Development: 3-6 Months